Apple CEO Tim Cook famously said, “Android fragmentation turning is devices into a toxic hell stew of vulnerabilities.”

 It’s a huge, system-level change in Android O that bypasses a lot of the expensive testing that partners have had to do.
 This has addressed a lot of problems but the issue is still far from resolved!

-Solution: Test Your App on different devices!
+Solution: App Testing on different devices!

 Android Apps have a problem with response time, load time, speed and poor scalability with different types OS versions.